Garlic Butter Razor Clams

 1. Add salt to a big container of cold water.

-2. Soak the clams in the cold water.
-Make sure the water covers the clams.
+2. Soak the clams in the cold water, ensuring they’re fully submerged.

-4. Drain the water and rinse the clams with cold running water.
+4. Drain the water and rinse the clams under cold running water.

-5. Transfer the clams to a colander and drain the excess water.
+5. Transfer the clams to a colander and let any excess water drain off.

 How To Cook Razor Clams